RandomComputerUser/FancyLighting/README.md

 **v0.9.0 (2024-11-??)**
 - Overhauled HDR rendering (previously called overbright lighting)
-- Removed the extreme preset and various overbright settings, which are now effectively always enabled
+- Removed the extreme preset and the settings to apply overbright lighting to different objects, which are now effectively always enabled
+- Removed the setting to enable enhanced shaders and colors, which is now included in the enhanced HDR render modes
+- Removed the setting to enable light map tone mapping, which is now included in the bicubic and basic HDR render modes
-- Added a setting to enable improved HDR tone mapping
+- Added filmic HDR tone mapping
-- Added a setting to enable bloom
+- Added bloom
 - Removed the option to disable smooth lighting glow mask support
 - Slightly reduced the strength of simulated normal maps on translucent surfaces